-IPL - ImPulse Light
+IPL - Intense Pulsed Light

 Many common treatments for Dry Eye Syndrome, such as artificial tears, hot compresses, and eyelid scrubs focus on temporarily relieving symptoms instead of treating the cause of the condition.
 IPL therapy is designed to address the Meibomian Gland Dysfunction (MGD) - the root cause of evaporative dry eye.
 By focusing treatment on MGD, your optometrist is able to address the underlying inflammatory condition to provide long-lasting symptomatic relief of your dry eyes.
 If you have tried various forms of treatment and medications for your dry, irritated eyes with little success or relief, then it would be worth consulting with one of our optometrists to see if IPL would be suitable for you.

 The blephasteam goggles deliver steam directly into the eyes, melting the waxy oil.
 Multiple studies have shown that to treat MGD, the glands need to be warmed up to a temperature in which the oil secretion blocking the glands melts from a solid to a liquid state.
-The ideal temperature is normally just about 40 degrees Calsius.
+The ideal temperature is normally just about 40 degrees Celsius.

 A punctal plug, also known as a tear duct plug or lacrimal plug, is a small medical device that is inserted into the tear duct (puncta) of an eye to block the duct.
 These are especially efficient when your eyes physically don't produce a high enough volume of tears.
 The plugs help to hold what little tears you do produce in your eyes by preventing drainage.
-At Canon Street Optometrists, we would trial a collagen (dissolving plug) prior to using a permanent option.
+At Canon Street Optometrists, we would trial a collagen (dissolving) plug prior to using a permanent option.
 Artificial tears are usually still required after punctal plug insertion.